-Although Antimalware Service Executable is a necessary process that secures the system, it consumes lots of resources which cause our computer to slow down.
+Although Antimalware Service Executable is a necessary process that secures the system, it consumes lots of resources, which causes our computer to slow down.
 What’s worst is that users can’t directly ‘End Task’ the Antimalware Service Executable from the task manager.

 1. Disable the Real-Time Protection of Windows Security